Ramotion/paper-onboarding/README.md

 1) Create a new UIView inheriting from ```PaperOnboarding```

-2) Set itemsCount in attribute inspector
+2) Set dataSource in attribute inspector

 #### or Code